dmwm/CMSKubernetes/kubernetes/cmsweb/docs/end-to-end.md

 ### Advanced topic
 Let's try to scale our k8s app based on CPU metric.
 For that we need to adjust our deployment file and add resources clause.
-Add the following to httpgo.yaml
+Add the following to the end of httpgo.yaml
 ```
         resources:
           requests: